pablocael/handwritten-number-generator/README.md

 - *generate-phone-numbers*: generates phone numbers-like number sequence datasets with custom number of examples

-By default, the natively shipped digit dataset will be used by the above scripts withou any configuration needed.
+By default, the default digit dataset will be used by the above scripts without any configuration needed.
 The default digit dataset its based on the [MNIST dataset](https://data.deepai.org/mnist.zip).

-The default digit dataset, however, can be changed by user, as shown in section 2.2.
+This default digit dataset, however, can be changed by user, as shown in section 2.2.

 This package also provides serveral utility classes within ```number_generator.core``` module.
 The utility classes are: